-Intellectual disability must involve early-childhood onset of deficits in both of the following
+Intellectual disability must involve early-childhood onset of deficits in both of the following:

 Basing severity on IQ alone (eg, mild, 52 to 70 or 75; moderate, 36 to 51; severe, 20 to 35; and profound, < 20) is inadequate.
 Classification must also account for the level of support needed, ranging from intermittent to ongoing high-level support for all activities.
-Such an approach focuses on a person’s strengths and weaknesses, relating them to the demands of the person’s environment and the expectations and attitudes of the family and community.
+Such an approach focuses on a person’s strengths and needs, relating them to the demands of the person’s environment and the expectations and attitudes of the family and community.

 About 3% of the population functions at an IQ of < 70, which is at least 2 standard deviations below the mean IQ of the general population (IQ of 100); if the need for support is considered, only about 1% of the population has severe intellectual disability.
 Severe intellectual disability occurs in families from all socioeconomic groups and educational levels.
-Less severe ID (requiring intermittent or limited support) occurs most often in lower socioeconomic groups, paralleling with observations that IQ correlates best with success in school and socioeconomic status rather than specific organic factors.
+Less severe intellectual disability (requiring intermittent or limited support) occurs most often in lower socioeconomic groups, paralleling with observations that IQ correlates best with success in school and socioeconomic status rather than specific organic factors.
 Nevertheless, recent studies suggest that genetic factors play roles even in milder cognitive disabilities.

 Severe undernutrition during pregnancy may affect fetal brain development, resulting in intellectual disability.

-Some Chromosomal and Genetic Causes of Intellectual Disability*
+Symptoms and Signs of Intellectual Disability

-The primary manifestations are
+The primary manifestations of intellectual disability are

-Behavioral disorders are the reason for most psychiatric referrals and out-of-home placements for people with intellectual disability.
+Behavioral problems are the reason for most psychiatric referrals and out-of-home placements for people with intellectual disability.
 Behavioral problems are often situational, and precipitating factors can usually be identified.
 Factors that predispose to unacceptable behavior include

 In institutional settings (now uncommon in the US), overcrowding, understaffing, and lack of activities contribute to both behavior challenges and to limited functional progress.
 Avoidance of long-term placement in large congregate care settings is extremely important in maximizing the individual's success.

-Standardized intelligence tests can measure subaverage intellectual ability but are subject to error, and results should be questioned when they do not match clinical findings; illness, motor or sensory impairments, language barriers, or cultural differences may hamper a child’s test performance.
+Standardized intelligence tests can measure subaverage intellectual ability but are subject to error, and results should be questioned when they do not match clinical findings; illness, motor or sensory impairments, language barriers, and/or cultural differences may hamper a child’s test performance.
 Such tests also have a middle-class bias but are generally reasonable in appraising intellectual ability in children, particularly in older ones.

 Developmental screening tests such as the Ages and Stages Questionnaire (ASQ) or the Parents’ Evaluation of Developmental Status (PEDS) provide gross assessments of development for young children and can be given by a physician or others.
 Such measures should be used only for screening and not as substitutes for standardized intelligence tests, which should be given by qualified psychologists.
 A neurodevelopmental assessment should be initiated as soon as developmental delays are suspected.